zachalbert/ldthw/_typography/015-typography-content-hierarchy.md

 [^2]: You can use your own text if you'd prefer.
 [^3]: The image this caption refers to can be found [here](https://en.wikipedia.org/wiki/Fiji#/media/File:The_Point_(Fiji).jpg)

-You're done when you have a text block with the information in the table above.
-Hang on to this file, because we're going to begin the process of beautifying in the next lesson.
+You're done when you have a fixed-width text block for each paragraph of text in the table above.
+Hang on to this file, because we're going to begin the process of de-uglifying it in the next lesson.